mixmesh/mixmesh/rest/suggestions.md

 ### Resource `/dj/player` (**PUT**)

-Used to recreate a player.
-This resource method **must** be called in order to call any other resource methods.
-The ELGamal keys under `player/spiridon/` (see below) will be recreated.
+Used to (re)create a player.
+This resource method **must** be called first in order to call any other resource methods.
+The keys under `player/spiridon/` (see below) are recreated.

 <table>
   <tr>